 The body is constantly seeking balance in order to maintain optimal functioning.
 A lot of times, the body’s systems will produce substances in response to stress which can be warning signs that other processes are happening in the body.
 For example, high levels of C-reactive protein (CRP) in the bloodstream can be a sign of inflammation, cardiovascular disease, and higher risks for Breast Cancer.

-Heat shock proteins (HSPs) are another example of a reaction created by stress,but its presence signifies something slightly different.
-While high levels of damaged HSPs may indicate impending disease, the release and production of healthy HPS caused by certain stressors may actually be good thing for your health.
+Heat shock proteins (HSPs) are another example of a reaction created by stress, but their presence signifies something slightly different.
+While high levels of damaged HSPs may indicate impending disease, the release and production of healthy HSP caused by certain stressors may actually be a good thing for your health.

 What Heat Shock Proteins Do in the Body